Marcel1802/teamspeak_custom_bot/README.md

     notifyComplaints_mode: 1
     notifyComplaints_message: There are entries on the complaints list!

+    defaultNicknameCheck_enabled: true
+    defaultNicknameCheck_message: Please don't use the default name, choose another one.

+## Modules

+moveDefault: Moves a client after a specific time if the user is idling in the default channel

+notifyComplaints: Notifies admins after joining if there are entries on the complaints list

+defaultNicknameCheck: Notifies a user if the name is equals "TeamSpeakUser"

+## Some setting explainations

 > general_joinChannel: Channel the bot goes into after joining

 > moveDefault_mode: Possible modes: 0 = no notification, 1 = message, 2 = poke